Archeryman.com Help for Archery Hunters

 Recently, a nice buck was about 20 yards away, walking broadside to my stand.
 The deer continued and walked past a tree that blinded him from me.
 I drew the bow then, and 3 yards later he stopped in a clearing.
 It rarely is this easy.
 I draw when the deer looks in another direction or gets its vision blocked to me.
 Occasionally, you may want to take a chance and draw if the deer is walking by your last-chance shooting lane.

 Try not to shoot a moving deer.
 If the deer is walking, you must lead it and it's difficult to quickly calculate how much.
 I stop the deer if I have the presence of mind.
 If a deer is walking and I'm at full draw, I call out with a "maaaaaa" or some noise to stop it.
 I have yet to see this spook the deer away.
 This is big!!
 I've bagged most deer that I've stopped and had mis-fortunes with some moving deer.
 If the deer is walking, don't worry about spooking the deer by calling "maaaaa".
 If the deer keeps walking, I call out "maaaa" louder and sometimes need to do this 3 times.
 You can see this in action by watching the "stop the deer" video at the end of this section.
 Usually the deer will stop and listen to determine where the sound is coming from.
 This is your opportunity to shoot.
-It's also been my personal observation, when I call "maaaaa" and stop the deer, the deer doesn't duck the arrow.
-I now have 3 videos of deer not ducking the arrow when I've stopped the deer.
+It's also been my personal observation, when I stop the deer, they dont duck the arrow.
+I now have 3 videos of deer not ducking the arrow when I've stopped them.
 This can be very helpful!
-I'm guessing the "maaaa" has alerted the deer causing it to freeze in an attempt to find out what made the noise and not be detected.
+I'm guessing a noise will alert a deer causing it to freeze in an attempt to find out what made the noise.
 I think the deer is concentrating so much on where the noise came from and on keeping still so it doesn't get spotted that it freezes its muscles even when it hears the bow shoot.
 If I stop the deer, I aim right where I want to hit the deer.
-If the deer stops on its own, I aim lower, anticipating the deer to duck.
-If the deer stops on its own, you can also call "Maaaaa" to freeze it.
+If the deer stops on its own, depending on how noisy your bow is, aiming an inch or so lower might be a good idea.
+If the deer stops on its own, you can also make a noise to freeze it.
 Once again, this is my personal observation supported by video.
 I have not heard this from any other source.

 Try to keep still.
 If you have to move, move slowly.
 You'll need to move around a bit but try to keep it to a minimum.
 Deer see you first a lot of the time and if you're still, they ignore you.
 Try not to hunt in the same stand more than 2 days in a row.
 Because of their powerful sense of smell, deer detect hunters in the same location more than several days in a row.
 It's great to have several stands set up but most will have to move their stand.
 Moving just 30 yards helps a lot.